Kolwaii by Virtuals (VIBES) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kolwaii by Virtuals Historical Price

-According to the latest data gathered on Kolwaii by Virtuals live price page, the current price of Kolwaii by Virtuals is 0.00096032USD.
-The circulating supply of Kolwaii by Virtuals(VIBES) is 1.00B VIBES , giving it a market capitalization of $960.32K.
+According to the latest data gathered on Kolwaii by Virtuals live price page, the current price of Kolwaii by Virtuals is 0USD.
+The circulating supply of Kolwaii by Virtuals(VIBES) is 1.00B VIBES , giving it a market capitalization of $910.24K.

 The Kolwaii by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VIBES based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.